junqing-zhang/junqing-zhang.github.io/_pages/about.md

 ## [News](/news/)
+* 29 March, 2021, Our paper, ``NISA: Node Identification and Spoofing Attack Detection Based on Clock Features and Radio Information for Wireless Sensor Networks'' has been accepted by IEEE Transactions on Communications.
+Congratulations Xintao.
 * We are organizing a special section on [Antennas and Array Processing for Physical Layer Wireless Security](https://ieeeaps.org/antennas-and-array-processing-for-physical-layer-wireless-security){:target="_blank"}, IEEE Open Journal of Antennas and Propagation.
 Please consider to submit your work to it.
-* The CSC scholarship application is open now and the deadline is 22 January 2021.
-If you are interested to pursue your PhD degree with us, please email me your CV.
 * 5 December, 2020, Our paper, “Radio Frequency Fingerprint Identification for LoRa Using Spectrogram and CNN”, has just been accepted by INFOCOM 2021.
 Congratulations to Guanxiong.
 * 12 October, 2020, Our new survey paper, “Key Generation for Internet of Things: A Contemporary Survey”, has just been accepted by ACM Computing Surveys.
 This is a collaboration with Dr. Weitao Xu at City University of Hong Kong.
 * 14 September, 2020, Our paper "Sum Secret Key Rate Maximization for TDD Multi-User Massive MIMO Wireless Networks" has been accepted by IEEE Transactions on Information Forensics and Security.
 This paper is a collaboration with Dr. Guyue Li @ Southeast University.
-* 7 August, 2020: A preprint on key generation survey paper, "Key Generation for Internet of Things: A Contemporary Survey", has been available in arxiv.
-Please check it [here](https://arxiv.org/abs/2007.15956){:target="_blank"}.
-This paper reviews key generation from wireless channel, audio signals, motions, heartbeats, etc.
-* 29 July, 2020: Our recent key generation survey paper, "A New Frontier for IoT Security Emerging From Three Decades of Key Generation Relying on Wireless Channels", has been accepted by IEEE Access.
-Please check it [here](https://ieeexplore.ieee.org/document/9149584){:target="_blank"}

 [//]: * PhD Opening: I have an opening in the area of Safeguarding Autonomous Systems, Key Generation for Mobile Ad Hoc Networks.
 Please find more information at [link](https://www.liverpool.ac.uk/study/postgraduate-research/studentships/key-generation-for-mobile-ad-hoc-networks/){:target="_blank"} The application deadline is 31 January, 2020.